gsdlab/clafer/README.md

 3. *Domain Modeling* - aims at improving the understanding of the problem domain in the early stages of software development and determining the requirements with fewer defects.
 This is also known as *Concept Modeling* or *Ontology Modeling*.

-# Clafer Compiler
+# Clafer, the Compiler

-Clafer compiler provides a reference language implementation.
+Clafer compiler provides a reference implementation of Clafer, the language.
-It translates models in Clafer to other formats (e.g., Alloy, JSON, Python, JS, HTML, DOT) to allow for reasoning and processing with existing tools (Alloy Analyzer, Choco3, and Z3 SMT solver).
+It translates models in Clafer to other formats (e.g., Alloy, JSON, Python, JS, HTML, DOT) to allow for reasoning and processing with existing tools (Alloy Analyzer, Choco3, and Z3 SMT solver, GraphViz).

 Currently, the compiler is used by

 * Backends
   * Alloy-based Instance Generator ([ClaferIG](https://github.com/gsdlab/claferIG)),
-  * Choco3-based Instance Generator and Multi-Objective Optimizer ([chocosolver](https://github.com/gsdlab/chocosolver), [ClaferChocoIG](https://github.com/gsdlab/ClaferChocoIG)), and
+  * Choco3-based Instance Generator and Multi-Objective Optimizer ([chocosolver](https://github.com/gsdlab/chocosolver), [ClaferChocoIG](https://github.com/gsdlab/ClaferChocoIG)).
-  * Z3-based Instance Generator and Multi-Objective Optimizer ([ClaferSMT](https://github.com/gsdlab/claferSMT)),
 * Web Frontends
   * Clafer Integrated Development Environment ([ClaferIDE](https://github.com/gsdlab/claferIDE)),
   * Clafer Configurator ([ClaferConfigurator](https://github.com/gsdlab/ClaferConfigurator)),